 A Parent Guide to Strabismus, Eye Muscle Surgery and Vision Therapy

 The surgeon told us, "There is nothing wrong with your child's eye muscles, but that's how we fix it."
-Anonymous Parents, after a strabismus surgery consult for their coss-eyed child
+Anonymous Parents, after a strabismus surgery consult for their cross-eyed child

 Eye muscle surgery for strabismus is one of the most commonly performed procedures involving the eyes.
 Parents seeking advice on what to do when their child's eyes appear poorly aligned are often told that strabismus surgery is the only solution.
 That is, unless they are fortunate enough to get an opinion from a behavioral optometrist.
 Behavioral optometrists offer non-invasive vision therapy, which is clinically proven and highly successful, as the treatment of choice for poorly aligned eyes.
 Sometimes vision therapy alone is enough to get the eyes straight without the need for surgery.
 Behavioral optometrists understand that eye muscle surgery is sometimes necessary.
 Very few strabismus surgeons understand that vision therapy is critical if the eye muscle surgery is to be truly successful and long-lasting.
 They certainly ignore the fact that vision therapy can prevent the need for eye muscle surgery in many cases.
 Statistics show that at least 20-30% of those having eye muscle surgery need more than one operation, and at least 20-30% of those need more than two eye muscle surgeries.
 Eye muscle surgery has a much greater chance of long-lasting success when vision therapy is part of the treatment.
 Strabismus surgery should almost always be a last resort, not a first resort, and never without vision therapy.
 Surgeons will probably not tell you this.